LArSoft/larsoft.github.io/wiki/Policy_for_including_new_packages_in_LArSoft.md

-Policy for including new packages in LArSoft(#Policy-for-including-new-packages-in-LArSoft)
+Policy for including new packages in LArSoft
 ==============================================================================================

 LArSoft’s policy for including new external software packages in the LArSoft distribution: